The video tutorial describing the Aligning Tools functionalities:

 If you have to use the Topology mode for heavy UV islands, make sure the Vertex Threshold parameter is set to the lowest value which gives you the expected outcome.

 By default you don’t have control over which island will be aligned to another, when two islands are considered similar by the packer.
-You can control this behaviour by enabling the Align Priority functionality.
+You can control this behavior by enabling the Align Priority functionality.